eestela42/ft_vox/README.md

 'Size of the face' refers to grouping multiple faces of the same wall and block type, <br>
 reducing the number of triangles to display. <br>

-Inside the GPU, we create our triangles.
-However, this does not significantly improve the FPS <br>
+Inside the GPU, we create our triangles using the geometry shader.
+It reduces the amount of RAM used however this does not significantly improve the FPS <br>

 ![Montains](assets/montain.png)